Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Introduction

 In the general case, when $H$ is not a symmetric subgroup, the limit distributions of the sequences $y_{n}\mu_{H}$ depend on algebraic or geometric relations between $H$ and the sequence $y_{n}$.
-This relation was obtained in fairly general situation by Eskin, Mozes and Shah~\cite{EMSGAFA,EMS}, where a conditional answer to question of \cite{DRS} on the density of integer points was obtained.
-The main steps of this technique are as follows: (1) find the condition under which the sequence $\{y_{n}\mu_{H}\}$ is relatively compact in the space of probability measures on $G/\Gamma$ with respect to the weak$^{\ast}$ topology; (2) showing that the any of the limit measures is invariant under a nontrivial unipotent subgroup; (3) apply Ratner's theorem~\cite{R-measure} classifying ergodic invariant measures of unipotent flows to analyze the limit measures using the linearization technique developed in \cite{DS,DM-MathAnn,Shah-uniform,DM-Limit}.
-This type of linearization technique reduces all the three steps into geometric questions about linear representations.
+This relation was analyzed in fairly general situation by Eskin, Mozes and Shah~\cite{EMSGAFA,EMS}, where a conditional answer to a question in \cite{DRS} on the density of integer points was obtained.
+The main steps of this technique are as follows: (1) find the condition under which the sequence $\{y_{n}\mu_{H}\}$ is pre-compact in the space of probability measures on $G/\Gamma$ with respect to the weak$^{\ast}$ topology; (2) showing that any of the accumulation points, which are colloquially referred to as limiting measures, of this sequence of measures is invariant under a nontrivial unipotent subgroup; (3) apply Ratner's Theorem~\cite{R-measure} classifying ergodic invariant measures of unipotent flows to analyze the limiting measures using the linearization technique developed in \cite{DS,DM-MathAnn,Shah-uniform,DM-Limit}.
+Due to Ratner's measure classification theorem, this type of linearization technique reduces all the three steps into geometric questions about linear representations.
 The purpose of this article is to develop new techniques and obtain results to answer these linear dynamical questions.
-These results are fundamental for further developments on the above program (eg.~\cite{focusing}).
+These results are fundamental for further developments on the above program.
+For example, Richard and Zamojski~\cite{focusing}) have vastly generalized and enhanced the core theorems of \cite{EMSGAFA,EMS} using the main results of this article for non-arithmetic situations and also for $S$-arithmetic situations.